counseling & career center

 Peterson's College Bound - Find a college that's right for you!
 Information on how to choose a college; tips for getting in including essay writing tips; financial aid information; campus photo tours; and more!

 Any students planning to participate in a Division 1 or 2 college sport must be academically eligible and registered with the NCAA Eligibility Center.
-Click here for academic requirements and more information, and check out www.ncaa.org for all the eligibility requirements and to register.
+Academic requirements and more information.
+Check out www.ncaa.org for all the eligibility requirements and to register.
 See Mr. Bowker or Mr. Surdenik with any questions.

 How new NCAA rules are affecting scholarship offers - Good information to know and questions to ask if you are being offered an athletic scholarship